Rudrabha/Wav2Lip/README.md

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

+For commercial requests, please contact us at radrabha.m@research.iiit.ac.in or prajwal.k@research.iiit.ac.in

 This code is part of the paper: _A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild_ published at ACM Multimedia 2020.

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/a-lip-sync-expert-is-all-you-need-for-speech/lip-sync-on-lrs2)](https://paperswithcode.com/sota/lip-sync-on-lrs2?p=a-lip-sync-expert-is-all-you-need-for-speech)